 - Wear the supportive bra both day and night

-About a week or so after surgery you’ll be checked over in the dressings clinic to ensure you’re healing well.
+About a week or so after your breast lift with fat graft you’ll be checked over in the dressings clinic to ensure you’re healing well.

-As with any cosmetic surgery, there are some risks associated for a breast lift with fat transfer.
+As with any cosmetic surgery, there are some risks associated with a breast lift with fat transfer.
 Common side effects include swelling, bruising and general discomfort.
 More uncommon risks include:

 - Migration of the fat